-Only the team captain or head coach may ask the referee questions about rule clarification and interpretations.
 Games or halves may not end on a defensive penalty unless the offense declines it.

 Penalties are assessed live ball then dead ball.

 Live ball penalties must be assessed before play is considered complete.

-Penalties will be assessed half the distance to the goal yardage when the penalty yardage is more than half the distance to the goal.
+Penalties are half the distance to the goal when the penalty yardage is more than half the distance to the goal.

-Spot fouls administered in the end zone: Defensive (Ball on one-yard line, first down) / Offensive (Safety)

-ii.
-Defensive spot fouls
+Spot fouls in the end zone: Defensive = Ball on one-yard line, first down / Offensive = Safety ii.
+Defensive spot fouls iii.

-Defensive pass interference Automatic first down Holding/Illegal Contact +5 yards and automatic first down Stripping +5 yards and automatic first down iii.
 Offensive spot fouls iv.
 Defensive penalties

+Defensive pass interference Automatic first down Holding/Illegal Contact +5 yards and automatic first down Stripping +5 yards and automatic first down